konkit/programmerjournal/README.md

 * Status button icon is not updated after the update is written.
 * Add "cancelled" state.

+* Weekly summary
+  * Display updates, not tasks, but reference tasks as well
+  *

 * Weekly summary - sort by day
 * Bug: Journal - creates of tasks in the old days move view back to today
 * Frontend for tags